xyamzw/docs/docs/guide/drivers/febbox.md

 Generate address：**https://www.febbox.com/open/clients**

-- The generated client ID and secret key are filled in in the opposite order to the AList, so be careful not to fill them in incorrectly.
+- The generated client ID and secret key are filled in in the opposite order to the OpenList, so be careful not to fill them in incorrectly.

 ![](/img/drivers/febbox/febox.png)